rbbarranco/SimpleLedger/README.md

 Contains the tests for controller.
 The AccountService is just mocked.

 ## Running the application
-- Open the solution using Visual Studio or similar IDE and run the SimpleLedger project.
+- Open the solution using Visual Studio or similar IDE and run the SimpleLedger project via IIS Express.
 - You can access swagger using http://localhost:47152/swagger/index.html
 - From there you can run the tests against the API.
+- Use the same account id for testing the GET operations.

 Sample Post Deposit Request
 ```